ray-project/ray/rllib/algorithms/dreamerv3/README.md

 [DreamerV3 model-based reinforcement learning algorithm](https://arxiv.org/pdf/2301.04104v1.pdf)
 by D. Hafner et al. (Google DeepMind) 2023, in TensorFlow/Keras.

-This implementation allows scaling up the training by using multi-GPU machines for neural network updates (see below for tips and tricks, example configs, and command lines).
+This implementation allows scaling up training by using multi-GPU machines for neural network updates (see below for tips and tricks, example configs, and command lines).

 DreamerV3 trains a world model in supervised fashion using real environment